diegoflxgarcia/diegoflxgarcia/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Diego, "readme"!

 - 🌱 I’m currently learning Data Science, Machine Learning and development with Python.
-I study math in Unicamp too!
-- 👯 I'm looking to collaborate on Data Science and AI.
-My professional goal is working with this.
+- I'm looking to collaborate on Data Science and AI.
+My professional goal is to improve in this area.
-- 📫 How to reach me: diegoflxg@gmail.com, [my LinkedIn](https://www.linkedin.com/in/diego-felix-garcia-a25b4a28a/)
+- 📫 How to reach me: diegoflxm@gmail.com, [my LinkedIn](https://www.linkedin.com/in/diego-felix-garcia-a25b4a28a/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love mangas and vintage games from the 2000s